toddstavish/bee-service/README.md

 # Building Extraction Evaluation (BEE) Service

 A RESTful web service to perform polygon comparison for building extraction evaluation (Polis).
-The service is implemented with the [Django](https://www.djangoproject.com/) framework and deployed in an [Azure App Service Web App](http://azure.microsoft.com/en/marketplace/partners/PTVS/Django).
-This repository has been tested to continuously deploy to Azure from GitHub. - generalized VM - no state.
-Continuosly deployed.
+The service is implemented with the [Django](https://www.djangoproject.com/) framework and deployed in the [Azure Container Service ](https://azure.microsoft.com/en-us/services/container-service/).
+This repository has been tested to continuously deploy to Azure from GitHub.
+The container is stateless and lightweight.

 ## Development steps
 1. git clone https://github.com/toddstavish/bee-service.git